wikipathways/wikipathways.github.io/help.md

 <div id="participate">
 <div id="create">
 <h1>Create Content</h1>
+<p>You can contribute to WikiPathways by creating new pathway models or by improving existing models:</p>
 <ul>
 <li>Get started as a <a href="/contribute.html">WikiPathways Contributor</a> today!</li>
 <li>Learn everything about creating and editing pathways, from the basics to advanced topics at the <a href="https://wikipathways.github.io/academy/" target="_blank">WikiPathways Academy</a>.</li>